 It is well established that GDP growth is not a good measure of welfare change.
 As an aggregate it does not reflect any changes in the distribution of income.
 It could be described as plutocratic because a given percentage increase has more impact on GDP growth if it accrues to high earners than if it accrues to low earners.
 Addressing these shortcomings, we have developed democratic measures of growth, which represent the average of each household’s growth experience.
-We are extending these measures to produce national and sub-national indices, which will better reflect how welfare has changed over time and across regions.
+We also explored sub-national measures of welfare and well-being.

 GDP was designed as an indicator of economic activity, but it is widely used as an indicator of welfare.
 Economists are well aware that a welfare indicator has to be net rather than gross of depreciation.
 Equally importantly, a single welfare aggregate needs to represent some aggregate of the welfare of the population.
 GDP, which adds up individual incomes, can do that only if welfare rises linearly in income; even then, it remains silent about the distribution of welfare.
 There is a growing body of evidence which suggests that welfare rises less and less with income, as income rises.
 This suggests that a measure of welfare constructed from the geometric rather than arithmetic mean of income would be appropriate.
 The focus, however, needs to be on the real rather than the nominal income growth of each household.
 In constructing real income growth, the appropriate deflator needs to take into account the fact that different households have different consumption patterns.
 Democratic measures of income growth can be constructed for several possible definitions of income; our focus has been on household income and national income.

 By combining metrics related to real household disposable income, per capita expenditure, material deprivation, health and leisure time, we also explored composite measures of welfare for detailed geographies and changes over time.